Silence

 Each line is a single observable fact preserved in the written record.
 None of them require the reader to take a position on intent, motive, or inference.

-11. 11 April 14, 2026: formal complaint filed with the Kahnawà:ke Gaming Commission.
-Acknowledged the same day.
+- 11 April 14, 2026: formal complaint filed with the Kahnawà:ke Gaming Commission.
+Acknowledged in writing the same day.

 How a customer-service complaint